vladtoder/vladtoder/README.md

 Most of what I build is closed-source — the projects below are commercial or private, so this profile shows less code than I've actually written.
 Happy to walk through any of it in detail.

-**[Demux](https://demuxapp.com)** — AI scheduling product, taken from prototype to a launched subscription service.
-The interesting decision: *the language model never schedules*.
-It only translates a natural-language request into formal variables and constraints, and a CP-SAT solver builds the timetable.
-Schedules come out deterministic, reproducible and explainable — and the user's calendar never goes to a third-party model.
-Validated against Motion and Google Calendar with 18 participants on transparency and trust.
-`Python` · `CP-SAT` · `Supabase` · `Cloudflare` · `Railway`

 **Technical request automation** — replaced a paper-based service-request workflow across multiple commercial sites.
 A Telegram bot with role-based access control, structured workflow state and event-driven notifications, running on the office's existing in-house server — no new infrastructure or licences.
 Still in production.
 `Python` · `Telegram Bot API` · `MSSQL`